 We know how hard it can be to find a summer program for your 3-5 year old, so we've created our own!!
 These two week-long sessions will provide fun and education that is appropriate for the preschool age group.
 Morning sessions from 9 AM-12 PM, healthy snack provided each day.
-Camp groups are limited, so don't wait to register!
+Camp groups are limited.
+Registration for Summer 2019 has not yet begun.

 Trinity Day School’s ToddlerGrow program provides a caring introduction to the school learning experience with an emphasis on socialization.
 Your child will be provided a gentle and encouraging atmosphere for learning, allowing them to feel comfortable with their new independence.
 Children must be 2 ½ years of age by September 1st, and potty trained.
 (Date of birth must fall between 9/2 and 3/2).

 We also offer a January start, with students being 2 ½ by January 1st, and potty trained.

 At this age, children want to play and explore the world around them.
 We want to embolden that curiosity and focus it into exciting new learning activities.
 Students are encouraged to accomplish meaningful tasks that challenge their developing capabilities.
 The program provides a variety of concrete learning experiences through music, science, and art, and also frees them to investigate the world through play.

 Trinity promotes a positive climate for learning, by helping children to establish constructive relationships with adults and children.
 The teachers support new friendships and provide opportunities for children to learn from each other as well as from adults.
 We help our students develop self-awareness while learning to respect others in their community.
 We emphasize the importance of working together as a group, and communicating our needs verbally.
 By the end of the school year, our youngest students have truly begun to grow into their own unique selves and are ready to conquer the next step in their pre-school education.